What Is A Mortgage Assumption?

 USDA Mortgages may also be Assumable, but they have limitations that FHA and VA do not have.
 The biggest difference between the Assumable feature of FHA and VA, and the mortgage assumption feature of a USDA Mortgage is that USDA does not release the original Borrower from the liability of the mortgage which is a major drawback.

 This blog is only an overview of What Is A Mortgage Assumption?
 If you are considering doing an Assumption of a Mortgage, you need to talk to a local Mortgage Professional, who will go over with you all the step by step details that are involved in this process.
 What Is A Mortgage Assumption?

 This blog post is courtesy of my guest blogger, George Souto.
 About the author and my Guest Mortgage blogger:

 George Souto is a Loan Officer who can assist you with all your FHA, CHFA, and Conventional mortgage needs in Connecticut.
 George resides in Middlesex County in Connecticut which includes Middletown, Middlefield, Durham, Cromwell, Portland, Higganum, Haddam, East Haddam, Chester, Deep River, and Essex.George can be contacted at (860) 573-1308 or firstname.lastname@example.org.

-This blog is brought to you by Ginny Lacey Gorman the waterfront RI Real Estate agent.
+This blog is brought to you by Ginny Lacey Gorman the waterfront RI Real Estate agent of RI coastal real estate.
 Need help in buying or selling real estate then give me a call at 401-529-7849 or email me at RiByTheBay@gmail.com.
 RI is my backyard of real estate.